CowsauceDev/Circles-of-Sorcery/README.md

 Coding and Distribution: Jester
 Artwork and Textures: Jester, Kilo
-Assorted ideas and contributions: Kilo and vulturethera
+Assorted ideas and contributions: Kilo and Vulturethera

 Socials:
 > Jester | @cowsauce#6969 on Discord, @sauceofcow on Twitter